dsc-iem/AI-Hacktoberfest/README.md

 More Technical Data about the features could be found out at [Fire Weather Index System](https://www.nwcg.gov/publications/pms437/cffdrs/fire-weather-index-system) & [FWI Canada](https://cwfis.cfs.nrcan.gc.ca/background/summary/fwi).

+## Web-app for Forest Fire Prediction:
+We also have created a full-fledged user-friendly `web-app` that contains a prediction page, an interactive EDA Dashboard page, About the Project page, and a contributors page.
+Please follow the instructions(provided on the particular page) in order to make a prediction😇.

+Link of the website is here -> https://ffp-web-app.herokuapp.com/

 ## Credits
 The credits for this repository is hidden and will be provided post event completion/evaluation.